lmcai/PhyloHerb/README.md

 ## IV.
 Annotation and organellar structure variarion
 Annotation is not necessary if you are interested in phylogeny alone, but if you want to submit your circularized assemblies to GenBank or extract intergenic regions from your spcecies, it is a must.

 The most convenient tool I have used is the web-based tool [GeSeq](https://chlorobox.mpimp-golm.mpg.de/geseq.html).
 I have concatenated 100 plastomes into a single fasta file and annotated them all at once on GeSeq.
-But if you are annotating hundreds of plastomes, command-line based tools like [PGA](https://github.com/quxiaojian/PGA) might be a better option.
+But if you are annotating hundreds of plastomes, the command-line based tool [PGA](https://github.com/quxiaojian/PGA) might be a better option.

 ## V. Ortholog identification